xdmushui/partner-center-sdk/develop/get-a-customer-s-qualification.md

 ## <span id="Response"></span><span id="response"></span><span id="RESPONSE"></span>Response

 If successful, this method returns a collection of [Qualification](qualification.md) resources in the response body.
+Below is an example of the GET call on a customer with the Education qualification.

 **Response success and error codes**